 I picked up some red ball fringe at JoAnn’s, and stitched it around the bottom inside hem.
-Now, I know that I could have used something to fuse it (or a machine) which would have been quicker but its a small dress, so hand-sewing it didn’t take very long but it did seem like the hard way to do it.
-Regardless, it was one show worth of something to do while watching TV.
+Now, I know that I could have used something to fuse it (or a machine) which would have been quicker, but it’s a small dress, so hand-sewing it didn’t take very long, but it did seem like the hard way to do it.
+Regardless, it was one show’s worth of something to do while watching TV.

-I also thought I could really jazz it up with some red Ric Rac around the sleeves but it was the week of Christmas and that– along with MANY other things– didn’t happen (like the second half of my Christmas Cards!).
-But, she did have an adorable dress for our family Christmas gathering on Christmas night, all for about $10.
-And, its going to be perfect for Valentine’s Day too!
+I also thought I could really jazz it up with some red ric rac around the sleeves, but it was the week of Christmas and that– along with MANY other things– didn’t happen (like the second half of my Christmas cards!).
+But, she did have an adorable dress for our family Christmas gathering on Christmas Day night, all for about $10.
+And, its going to be perfect for Valentine’s Day, too!

 (Wish you could see the cute tights better in this pic, and don’t you love the boots?
 Courtesy of Terry!)